Format, teams, Kosmos, Gerard Piqué: 10 questions about the Davis Cup

 - Group F (Innsbruck): Serbia, Germany, Austria

-The winners of each group and the two best runner-ups will be qualified for the quarter-finals, which will be played in the three cities (two in Madrid, one in Innsbruck and Turin).
-The Final Four will take place in Madrid.
+The winners of each group and the two best runner-ups qualified for the quarter-finals, which were played in the three cities (two in Madrid, one in Innsbruck and Turin).
+The Final Four – Russia against Germany and Croatia against Serbia, took place in Madrid.

 When was the first Davis Cup played?

 The first official Davis Cup match was held in 1900, between the United States and Great Britain.
 Initially called the International Lawn Tennis Challenge, it soon became known as the Davis Cup after Dwight Davis, the American player who came up with the idea.
 The first match was held at the now famous Longwood Cricket Club in Boston, Massachusetts in 1900 and was won by the Americans.

 In 1905, Belgium, Austria, France, and Australasia – a joint Australia-New Zealand team, joined the Davis Cup.
 More countries were added in the following years, although until 1974, only the USA, Great Britain, France and Australasia/Australia had won the title.